 Adults don't understand the challenges with mental health and social acceptance that might lead young people to use substances

-"I just feel like in terms of providing resources, like the resources that are provided, teens don't necessarily, like, enjoy."
 "I think they don't understand how like... that kids who do it are not necessarily bad, but they just need help."